-- To have a grasp knowledge on the negotiations. - To understand the psychology of negotiators. - Understand the core concepts of cognitive biases. - Explain the different types of ethical and unethical tactics. - Explore the cultural aspects of negotiations.
+- To have a grasp knowledge on the negotiations. - To understand the psychology of negotiators.
+L2 - Understand the core concepts of cognitive biases. - Explain the different types of ethical and unethical tactics.

 Pedagogy Tools: Case study, Guest lectures, self-reading, polls, Conversation Boards